 - 1. Be admitted to Darton College - 2.
 Have a cumulative grade point average (GPA) of 2.0 or higher. - 3.
 Have all prerequisite coursework completed with a grade of "C" or higher prior to the start date of the Fall Semester to which they are applying.
 Prerequisites should be completed within five years of the date of application.
-Prerequisites completed more than five years prior to the date of application are subject to approval by the PTA Selection Committee. - 4.
-Complete the PTA application packet including: - a.
-Application for admission to the PTA program - a.
-Application for admission to the PTA program b.
+Prerequisites completed more than five years prior to the date of application are subject to approval by the PTA Selection Committee. - Complete the PTA application packet including: - a.
+Application for admission to the PTA program - b.
 Prerequisite Information Form - c.
 Documentation of at least 40 hours of observational experience in one or more physical therapy settings.
-Hours should be verified by the signature of a physical therapist or a physical therapist assistant on the "Work/Volunteer Documentation Form" found in the application packet.
+Hours should be verified by the signature of a physical therapist or a physical therapist assistant on the "Observational Hours/Recommendation Form" found in the application packet.

 One class per year will be selected and will begin each Fall Semester.
 Application packets which are incomplete or are received after June 1st may not be considered.
-Preliminary selection criteria, including GPA and Work/Volunteer Documentation Forms, are ranked by the PTA Selection Committee.
+Preliminary selection criteria, including GPA and observational hours completed, are ranked by the PTA Selection Committee.
 All applicants who meet the admission criteria will be invited for a personal interview.
 Offers of acceptance will be made based on the final ranking of those interviewed.